It is our mission and blessing to promote diversity and cultural

 can have the same given name, e.g., Hari Kaur, woman, and Hari Singh,

 Khalsa: Body of Pure Ones, i.e., "those who

 contemplate the Lord," from Sukhmani Sahib; those who live by their inner purity and light;

 those who are pure of heart.
-(NOTE: The word Khalsa DOES NOT apply exclusively to Sikhs.
-Khalsa includes ALL those who
+Sukhmani Sahib is the name given to a set of hymns divided into 24 sections which appear in the Sri Guru Granth Sahib.
+Khalsa DOES NOT apply exclusively to Sikhs.
+The Khalsa includes ALL those who

 contemplate God; ALL those who live by their inner purity and light; ALL

 those who are pure of heart.
 Mankind must be ever mindful of the tendency to tribalism.
 Also see Tribal vs. Tribalism.

 Mahan Tantric: "Mahan" is a Sanskrit word meaning principle, supreme, great, or high.
 "Tantric" is a Sanskrit word meaning one who weaves together, as in weaving together the physical and the spiritual, as in joining together the human and the divine.
 See Tantra Yoga.
 See TheMahanTantric.com.

 Jathadar: Chief (Senior) Leader; the honor bestowed upon women and

 men who have manifested exceptional qualities of knowledge and service to the community.